willfindlay/pybpf/README.md

 **DISCLAIMER:** This library is in **pre-alpha** version and changes may result in API breakages.
 Pre-release version API breakages will be accompanied by a minor version number bump.
-Versions post 1.0.0 will follow semantic visioning and breakages will require a bump in major version number.
+Versions post 1.0.0 will follow semantic versioning and breakages will require a bump in major version number.

 ## Compilation Requirements